 Obviously the size of the sinker and monofilament will alter with the size off the bait you utilise, but for an average sized mullet (30-40cm), a 4-ounce sinker and 200-300lb mono is fine.

 The first step in rigging your swimming mullet is to sew the mouth closed, as you don’t want the mouth opening and causing drag when trolling it.
 Any unnatural drag will obviously cause the bait to roll and look unnatural.
 You certainly don’t have to get very flash with sewing the mouth closed, simply pass your needle and waxed thread up through the bottom and top jaws, just behind the jaw-bones and finish off with a couple of tight over hand knots at the center of the mouth.
 You may want to put a small slit in the lips so the knot sit nicely, but that’s totally up to you.

-Finding the central point of the baits head can be made easier by a couple of simple steps.
+The second step is pretty important as to how straight your mullet swims.
+It involves a loop connection with your monofilament and the mullet’s head.
+The mono needs to be passed down through the exact center of the baits head, out through the throat latch, through the ball sinker and crimped together securely.Finding the central point of the baits head can be made easier by a couple of simple steps.
 Firstly, scraping off the scales on top of the head can make the central point more apparent.
 If it’s still not clear, I sometimes use my rigging needle to create ‘cross-hairs’ through the middle of the eyes and down through the spine of the baits head.
 Then create a small hole with your needle, but big enough to pass the mono the skull and out the throatlatch.